 At the Boulder County Campus in Longmont, we provide campus tours upon request.
-We are happy to walk you through the Enrollment Checklist, explore programs, answer any questions you have about FRCC, and show you around campus!
-Please call (303) 678-3722 to schedule your visit with our Admissions and Outreach team at FRCC in Longmont!
+We are happy to help you explore programs, answer any questions you have about FRCC, and show you around campus!
+Schedule a tour online or call (303) 678-3722 to schedule your visit with our Admissions and Outreach team at FRCC in Longmont!

 The Front Desk staff at the Brighton Center can provide general information on the enrollment process, answer questions you have about FRCC, and show you around campus.
 Schedule a tour online or call the Brighton Center at (303) 637-3017 to schedule an appointment to meet with an Academic Advisor who can provide more information about specific programs.

 At the Larimer Campus, we have tour slots available every weekday.
-We are happy to walk you through the Enrollment Checklist, explore programs, answer any questions you have about FRCC, and show you around campus!
-Please call (970) 204-8377 to schedule your visit with our Admissions and Outreach team at FRCC in Fort Collins!
+We are happy to walk you through the enrollment process, help you explore programs, answer any questions you have about FRCC, and show you around campus!
+Schedule a tour online or call (970) 204-8377 to schedule your visit with our Admissions and Outreach team at FRCC in Fort Collins!